 Lizzie (she/her) is editorial and communications director at 3 of Cups Press.

 When not working on 3 of Cups, she can be found avoiding working on her manuscript by writing short stories or taking her dog Nerys for a walk.
 Lizzie writes a mixture creative non fiction, short fiction and young adult fiction.
-She also assists with library events in her home borough of Hillingdon, and chairs author events around London.
+She also chairs author events around London.
+Separate from 3 of Cups Press, she is editing an anthology of autistic people’s work through indie publisher Unbound.

 In her past career life, she has been a research diver in the Philippines, a children's bookseller and ran communications for small charities.